jlan84/linear-algebra-assignment/pair.md

    - Compute usage by counting the total users starting at a particular station divided by the dockcount
    - Normalize usage to range from `0`to `1`
-   - Using plotly, plot the latitude and longitude of the stations as scatter points, the usage will be indicated by the transperancy and the size of the points
+   - Using plotly, plot the latitude and longitude of the stations as scatter points, the usage will be indicated by the transparency and the size of the points

    ![scatter](images/plotly.png)